These Mozzarella Stuffed Meatballs are perfect for when you're craving Italian, but trying to push-back from the carbs!

 What sauce do I use?

 You can use a high quality jarred sauce (you might have to adjust the seasonings to your preference) or make my delicious San Marzano Sauce.
 I usually make the sauce in large batches then freeze it, so I always have it on hand:)

-Maybe.
+In a perfect world...no.
+But in real life...maybe.
 Some of mine did!
-Since the mozzarella stuffed meatballs are placed under the broiler, they cook really fast and yes, some of them may split.
-The only way I know to prevent this is by using less cheese and making sure it’s dead center in the meatball.
+Since you place these Italian meatballs under the broiler, they cook really fast and yes, some of them may split.

 - 2 lbs. lean ground beef

-- 1/2 cup onion chopped
+- ½ cup onion chopped

 - 2 whole eggs lightly beaten